phoenix-rtos/phoenix-rtos-doc/quickstart/riscv64-virt.md

 ## Using Phoenix-RTOS

-Phoenix-RTOS will be launched and `psh` shell command prompt will appear in the terminal.
+Phoenix-RTOS will be launched and the `psh` shell command prompt will appear in the terminal.
 To get the available command list please type:

 ```
 help